 The addiction treatment field is constantly changing.
 How do you keep your organization up-to-date on the latest evidence-based practices?
 As more and more treatment facilities establish themselves across the country, how will you distinguish your organization?
+One of the most important aspects is gaining joint commission accreditation.

 Joint Commission (formerly JCAHO) accreditation is your organization’s ongoing commitment to provide the highest-quality care and strive for excellence.
 The Joint Commission’s standards of quality are internationally-accepted, and accreditation places your organization among the best in the world.